Swiss skier Yule takes Kitzbuehel slalom for 3rd win in 2020 - WHIZ News

-KITZBUEHEL, Austria (AP) — Daniel Yule won the men’s World Cup slalom of the traditional Hahnenkamm races on Sunday for his third victory in 2020.
+Yule won the concluding competition of the traditional Hahnenkamm races, becoming the first Swiss slalom winner here since two-time Olympian Dumeng Giovanoli triumphed in 1968.

+“That was a long time before I was even born,” Yule said.
+“It’s a pleasure when such records finally change.”

-The Swiss skier posted the fourth-fastest time in the final leg to overtake surprise first-run leader Lucas Braathen of Norway, who dropped to fourth, 0.49 seconds off the lead.
+Yule posted the fourth-fastest time in the final leg to overtake surprise first-run leader Lucas Braathen of Norway, who dropped to fourth, and earn his third win of 2020.

+Austria’s Marco Schwarz finished 0.12 second behind in second, while Clement Noel was a quarter of a second further back in third, a week after the Frenchman won at another classic venue, Wengen.

+“To win in Kitzbuehel is fantastic.
+As a kid you watched Kitzbuehel and you saw it’s a myth,” said Yule, who also won in Madonna di Campaglio and Adelboden in recent weeks.

+With four career slalom wins, Yule is the most successful Swiss skier of all time in the discipline.

+“That’s not the most important thing,” he said.
+“If you finish in Adelboden as the winner, if you win in Kitzbuehel, those emotions are what counts.”

-Yule earlier won in Madonna di Campaglio and Adelboden, and closed the gap to slalom World Cup leader Henrik Kristoffersen to just 17 points.
+Yule closed the gap to slalom World Cup leader Henrik Kristoffersen to just 17 points.

 Wearing start bib No. 34, Braathen had mastered a difficult course set in the opening run to build a lead of 0.33 seconds over Yule.